Success Story Patrick Dove, Dove Gardening Services.

 This website is a great example of a project completed by the Marketing Power Group, each contributing to make us stand out and show that we are the best local BNI Group for you to join.

 The group worked together to launch HI Commercial, a division of Hedon Insurance, with branding and marketing material, Divine Clark PR wiritng the content and promoting the business through news, features and PR covearge and it'seeze websites Hull designing and developing the website.
+Sam at Blink Video produced photography and works on ongoing video material.

 A promotional golf day to launch the business included printed material from Jadan Press.